Grants 2012 ~ 2Q

 Vegan Health and Fitness Magazine

-Through our Sustainable Keys Global Grants program we are assisting Vegan Health and Fitness Magazine print their debut issue.
-In addition to the body building and health articles, there is also a focus on social issues.
-This premier issue features a six page interview with our Founder, Dawn Moncrief.
-Learn more about AWFW's beginnings, international programs, and animal-friendly gift-giving.
+Through our Sustainable Keys Global Grants program we are helping Vegan Health and Fitness Magazine print their debut issue.
+In addition to vegan body-building and health articles, there is also a focus on social issues.
+This premier issue features a six-page interview with our Founder, Dawn Moncrief.
+Learn more about AWFW’s beginnings, international programs, and animal-friendly gift-giving.

 Vegan Monthly Newsletter